tejas777/Solution-to-Any-Question/README.md

 # Solution-to-Any-Question

 The web Application is created by taking the idea of quora and facebook so that any user can get the solution to its question.
+This project is done by 2 students Tejas Sangani and Abhishek Bakare.

 Objective: